eegli/pampa.place/README.md

 - [US GeoJSON data (2010)](https://eric.clst.org/tech/usgeojson/)
 - [EU GeoJSON data (2021)](https://gisco-services.ec.europa.eu/distribution/v2/nuts/nuts-2021-files.html)

-Of course, you can also provide your own GeoJSON source.
+You can of course also provide your own GeoJSON source.

 If you're completely new to the GeoJSON format, this is a very great guide to get started: